-The earth and its fullness are at God’s disposal; He can use anything and anyone He wants, to intervene in your life.
+The earth and its fullness are at God’s disposal; He can use anything and anyone He wants to intervene in our lives.
 You can experience God every day of your life, every moment of the day.
 Just open your eyes and see beyond the natural.
 You will recognize God in so many ways.
 He is not far away; He is close to you.

-“be able to comprehend with all the saints what is the width and length and depth and height— to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.”Ephesians 3:18-19
+“May be able to comprehend with all the saints what is the width and length and depth and height— to know the love of Christ which passes knowledge; that you may be filled with all the fullness of God.”

-Open my eyes Lord, so that I can recognize you in every situation.
-Holy Spirit help me to truly see God at work in my life.
+Open my eyes, Lord, so that I can recognize you in every situation.
+Holy Spirit, help me to truly see God at work in my life.
 Guide me to be a blessing to others.
 Use me.
 Prompt me.
-In Jesus’ Name.
-Amen.